rage/programming-23/data/part-12/3-functional-programming.md

 print(capitalized_list)
 ```

-...or we could of course go through the original list with a `for` loop and save the processed items in a new list with the `append` method.
+...or we could go through the original list with a `for` loop and save the processed items in a new list with the `append` method.
 Typically, in programming there are many different solutions to each problem.
-There are no absolutely right or wrong answers.
+There are rarely any absolutely right or wrong answers.
 Knowing many different approaches helps you choose the most appropriate one for each situation, or one that best suits your own tastes.

 It is worth pointing out that the `map` function does not return a list, but an _iterator_ object of type map.
 An iterator behaves in many ways like a list, but there are exceptions, as can be seen in the following example: